fight233/DThouse_cxd/packaging/docker/README.md

 ### Environment Variables

-When you start `tdengine` image, you can adjust the configuration of TDengine by passing environment variables on the `docker run` command line or in the docker compose file.
+When you start `tdengine` image, you can adjust the configuration of DThouse by passing environment variables on the `docker run` command line or in the docker compose file.
 You can use all of the environment variables that passed to taosd or taosadapter.